AtomDB/ACX2/README.txt

 Fixed error in vacx2 XSPEC interface, which specified but did not implement fluorine leading to an off-by-one error for all higher-Z elements

+1.0.2
+February 27th 2020
+Error in velocity unit conversion corrected, thanks to Gabrielle Betancourt-Martinez for reporting the bug.
+This will not have affected fits performed through XSPEC

 .. _pyxspec: https://heasarc.gsfc.nasa.gov/xanadu/xspec/python/html/index.html